Pathways to a New Environmental Ethic

 About the Book

-We are living through a time when the extinction of humanity itself looms on our generational horizon.
-While technological approaches to climate mitigation are admirable, our current ecological crisis results ultimately from an inherited, unexamined concept of selfhood, one standing in reciprocal relation to our misconceived view of nature.
-Regardless of our concept of nature—conservation, preservation, exploitation, or aesthetic/spiritual appreciation—the received idea that our self exists inside our skull engenders an unexamined assumption that nature is “out there,” with historically devastating results for us all.
+We live under the threat of humanity’s self-inflicted extinction.
+While technological approaches to climate mitigation are admirable, our ecological crisis results ultimately from an inherited, unexamined concept of selfhood and a misconceived view of nature.
+The received idea that our self exists inside our skull engenders an assumption that nature is “out there,” with devastating results.

 About the Author(s)